mhpi/generic_deltamodel/README.md

 ## Use Cases
-This package powers the global- and  ([`national-scale water model`](https://doi.org/10.22541/essoar.172736277.74497104/v1)) that provide high-quality seamless hydrologic simulations over US and the world.
+This package powers the global- and  ([`national-scale water model`](https://doi.org/10.22541/essoar.172736277.74497104/v1)) that provide high-quality seamless hydrologic [simulations](https://mhpi.github.io/datasets/CONUS/) over US and the world.
-It also hosts ([`global-scale photosynthesis `](https://doi.org/10.22541/au.173101418.87755465/v1)) learning and simulations
+It also hosts ([`global-scale photosynthesis `](https://doi.org/10.22541/au.173101418.87755465/v1)) learning and simulations Many other use cases are being developed concurrently.
 <br>